Jasper: Etymology and history

 Although the term jasper is now restricted to opaque quartz, the ancient iaspis was a stone of considerable translucency including nephrite.
-The jasper of antiquity was in many cases distinctly green, for it is often compared to emerald and other green objects.
+The jasper of antiquity was in many cases distinctly green, for in ancient documents it is often compared to emerald and other green objects.
 Jasper is referred to in the Nibelungenlied as being clear and green.
 The jasper of the ancients probably included stones which would now be classed as chalcedony, and the emerald-like jasper may have been akin to the modern chrysoprase.
 The Hebrew word may have designated a green jasper.
-Flinders Petrie suggested that the odem, the first stone on the High Priest's breastplate, was a red jasper, whilst tarshish, the tenth stone, may have been a yellow jasper.
+Flinders Petrie suggested that the odem – the first stone on the High Priest's breastplate – was a red jasper, whilst tarshish, the tenth stone, may have been a yellow jasper.

 Types

 Jasper is an opaque rock of virtually any colour stemming from the mineral content of the original sediments or ash.
 Patterns arise during the consolidation process forming flow and depositional patterns in the original silica-rich sediment or volcanic ash.
 Hydrothermal circulation is generally thought to be required in the formation of jasper.

 Jasper can be modified by the diffusion of minerals along discontinuities providing the appearance of vegetative growth, i.e., dendritic.
 The original materials are often fractured and/or distorted, after deposition, into diverse patterns, which are later filled in with other colorful minerals.
 Weathering, with time, will create intensely colored superficial rinds.

 The classification and naming of jasper varieties presents a challenge.
 Terms attributed to various well-defined materials includes the geographic locality where it is found, sometimes quite restricted such as "Bruneau" (a canyon) and "Lahontan" (a lake), rivers and even individual mountains; many are fanciful, such as "forest fire" or "rainbow", while others are descriptive, such as "autumn" or "porcelain".
 A few are designated by the place of origin such as a brown Egyptian or red African.